kamildzi/Tizen4Docker/README.md

 - the image has built-in google-chrome browser (required by the IDE)

 # Requirements
-Docker and Docker-Compose are the base requirements. \
+Docker is the base requirement. \
-Make sure to have them installed on your system. \
+Make sure to have it installed on your system. \
 \
 Detailed dependency check can be done with `./checkDeps.sh` script.
 ```bash